hattya/scmver/README.rst

   Default: ``'.'``

 spec
-  A version specifier to construct the public version indentifiers.
+  A version specifier to construct the public version identifiers.
 It will be incremented by the number of commits from the latest tag.

   ``major``